-Implementation of the City Work Plan shall ensure that adequate water supplies and public facilities are available to serve the water supply demands of any population growth that the City may experience.
+Implementation of the Work Plan shall ensure that adequate water supplies and public facilities are available to serve the water supply demands of any population growth that the City may experience.

-The City will seek to reduce the water supply demand from 101 gallons per capita per day to 80 gallons per capita per day through efficiencies and conservation.
+The City shall work to reduce the water supply demand from 101 gallons per capita per day to 80 gallons per capita per day through efficiencies and conservation.